STATISTICS

 Hillsborough

-This chart depicts new HIV cases, organized by race and ethnicity, from 2016 to 2020 in Duval County.
+This chart depicts new HIV cases, organized by race and ethnicity, from 2019 to 2023 in Duval County.
 For this dataset, Black indicates non-Hispanic/Latinx.
 White indicates non-Hispanic/Latinx.
-Other race and ethnicity includes Asian, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, and Multi-race.
+Other race and ethnicity include Asian, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, and Multi-race.